Hen16100/robotic-warehouse-simulation/README.md

 ## Overview
 This project simulates an agent-based robotic warehouse system using discrete-event simulation.
 It models robots, shelves, and customer orders to analyze task allocation, routing, and system performance.

+Each simulation run will generate a JSON file, a CSV file, and a visual animation in the form of a GIF, showing the robots performing their task.

 ## Repository Structure
 - `main.py` - main simulation entry point
 - `src/` - Python classes for Warehouse, Robot, Order, Shelf, Task